-The most effective approach to the treatment of critical phenomena is based on the renormalization group techniques, which may very well apply to the description of evolutionary models, as discussed in Section 10, despite the still controversial status of self-organized criticality intended as a universal explanation for evolutionary dynamics.
+A quite effective approach to the treatment of critical phenomena is based on the Renormalization Group techniques, which may very well apply to the description of evolutionary models, as discussed in Section 10, despite the still controversial status of self-organized criticality intended as a universal explanation for evolutionary dynamics.

-A phenomenological approach to the fitting of family name distributions, with special reference to the Japanese family names studied by Miyazima et al., was recently advocated by Yamada and Iguchi who stressed the advantages of employing the q-exponential function [105].
+A phenomenological approach to the fitting of family name distributions, with special reference to the Japanese family names studied by Miyazima et al., was recently advocated by Yamada and Iguchi [105], who stressed the opportunity of employing the fitting function related to the q-exponential function, which was introduced in nonextensive statistical mechanics applied to critical phenomena and complex systems.
+They considered also empirical distributions referring to other countries, and found very good agreement with data, with the only exception of Korean family names.